therealtombi/RumbleRaidHelper/README.md

 A Chrome Extension to assist with Rumble streaming raids.

-Adds a button to any of your Live Streams, Rumble Studio Canvas page or, the Rumble Studio Direct RTMP Page!
+Adds a "RAID Button" to any of your Live Streams, Rumble Studio Canvas page or, the Rumble Studio Direct RTMP Page!

 ## Features
 - ALT + Right Click to raid